MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Docker/Docs/Guides/GetDocker/DockerEngineCommunity/README.md

 #### [Post-installation for Linux](https://docs.docker.com/install/linux/linux-postinstall/)

-Non-root users will have to prefix every command with "sudo".
-Avoid it by executing:
+Non-root users will have to prefix every command with `sudo`.
+Avoid this by executing:
 ```
 $: sudo groupadd docker
 $: sudo usermod -aG docker $USER